doecode/dev-test-repo/Metadata.md

 Introduction
 ------------

-Description of services provided by the API back end of DOE CODE.
+This is a description of services provided by the API back end of DOE CODE.
 The HTTP `GET` verb is used to retrieve information in various desired formats, and the `POST` verb used to send new and updated metadata information to the persistence back end.

 > The API is available via `/doecodeapi/services/metadata` on the DOE CODE server.